MarcinGrzeszczak/Kricco/README.md

 # Kricco
-The app is a DHCP server which assigns IP addresses to devices that try to access a network.
-It listenes on port 67, and when new device asks for an IP, the app serves it to the requesting device over DHCP protocol.
+The is a DHCP server which assigns IP addresses to devices that tries to access a local network.
+It listenes on the port 67 and when new device asks for an IP, the app assigns it to the requesting device over DHCP protocol.

 # How to run